earthgraph/geosketch/README.md

 ## Test WKT

-Pasting this on Geosketch (of course not meaningful on Mars. the Moon), and pressing "render" will show tet vectors.
+Pasting this on Geosketch (of course not meaningful on Mars, or on the Moon), and pressing "render" will show test vectors.

 ```
 note	wkt_geom